Award for Early Career Excellence in Teaching International Studies

 Nominations and guidance

 To nominate please complete our online form.
 You’ll need to write a statement of case (max 500 words).
-We’re particularly interested to hear about innovative teaching practices and their impact on the learning experience among International Studies students.
-Your explanation and evidence should include at least one, but can include more, of the following:
+We're particularly interested to hear about teaching practices that demonstrate excellence in learning opportunities and learning experiences for students in International Studies.
+Submissions that demonstrate innovation in teaching are welcome but are not required.
+Your explanation and evidence should demonstrate:

 • meeting the needs of a diverse student population;